Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 Time to slow things down a bit, if she could.
 No male should get a free pass to a Female’s affections.
 Not the Great Father, not a living Keeda.
 Not even Daar.

-“Well…terrible poetry is often a lot more entertaining than good poetry.”
+"Well…terrible poetry is often a lot more entertaining than good poetry."

-“Ha!
-Well, I’m pretty good at makin’ a fool o’ myself, too…”
+"Ha!
+Well, I’m pretty good at makin’ a fool o’ myself, too…"

-“Oh?
-Is the *Great Father* offering to make a fool of himself just for me?”
+"Oh?
+Is the *Great Father* offering to make a fool of himself just for me?"
 Shoua chittered.
-“I’m flattered!”
+"I’m flattered!"

 His ears flattened a little, and Shoua worried that she’d somehow broken the moment, but he seemed to rally quickly.
-“Well…in *private* I’m all kindsa stupid, ‘least accordin’ ‘ta people I love!
+"Well…in *private* I’m all kindsa stupid, ‘least accordin’ ‘ta people I love!
 But y’know what?
 There’s a few things a big ‘ol male like me can do that ‘yer cute lil’ silverfurs couldn’t *ever* manage…’

 Another silent flash of motion and he was suddenly wrapped around her again, his body pressed up tight against hers and his muzzle snuffling possessively against her throat.
 She was *completely* vulnerable to him, if he chose to take advantage.
 She trembled at that, and yet…

 Somehow she didn’t feel much threatened.
 Something about Daar told her instincts she couldn’t possibly be safer, and his playful aggression made her feel *electric.* Made her feel *special.* Shoua found herself pressing back against him before she realized what she was doing.

-He snarled quietly against her ear, “Mebbe I’ll show ‘ya once we get these cubs back home…”
+He snarled quietly against her ear, "Mebbe I’ll show ‘ya once we get these cubs back home…"

 Unbidden, she found her paw resting right on his chest, grasping at and failing to dent the thick iron muscle beneath that silky-soft white ruff of his.

-“Like what ‘yer feelin’?”
-He rumbled in pleasure, “I got plenty more needs a good scritch!’
+"Like what ‘yer feelin’?"
+He rumbled in pleasure, "I got plenty more needs a good scritch!’

 Shoua was falling prey to his heat and strength and musk again, but that line was so utterly guileless she just *had* to respond.
-She chittered, “My, you’re a *blatant* one, aren’t you?”
+She chittered, "My, you’re a *blatant* one, aren’t you?"

-“Ain’t no better way,” he growled into her ear, and nipped it with a promise of much better things to come.
-‘Subtlety is fun, but I mean, if ‘ya *got it,* why not go for it?”
+"Ain’t no better way," he growled into her ear, and nipped it with a promise of much better things to come.
+‘Subtlety is fun, but I mean, if ‘ya *got it,* why not go for it?"

 *…Stay strong,* she thought to herself.
 It was proving so hard to resist his will…

 Shoua blinked and rallied her defenses.
-“Hmm.”
+"Hmm."
 She looked over her shoulder in case of cubs.
-“You know, *some* females prefer the subtle approach even from males who don’t need it. *Especially* from males who don’t need it.”
+"You know, *some* females prefer the subtle approach even from males who don’t need it. *Especially* from males who don’t need it."

 He once again swirled around her like some slinky predator of legend, and once again managed not to make any sound except for his voice.
-“Hmmm, mebbe!
+"Hmmm, mebbe!
 But here’s the thing!
-If I were all subtle an’ stuff, I wouldn’t git ‘ta banter ‘with ‘ya like this, neither!”
+If I were all subtle an’ stuff, I wouldn’t git ‘ta banter ‘with ‘ya like this, neither!"

-“Maybe.
-But imagine how much further you’d get.”
+"Maybe.
+But imagine how much further you’d get."

 What was she *doing?!* Was she *really* playing hard-to-get with ***Daar?***

 …It seemed to be working.
 His entire expression was lit up and happy, and his shaggy tail was wagging so furiously it was practically generating a breeze.
 He was *enjoying* himself, and if she was honest with herself, so was she.

 Oh well, in for a claw, in for a paw.
 With great effort, she turned away from him and put some space between them.
-“Anyway.
+"Anyway.
 I have cubs to feed.
 And as you’ve already seen, they have *no* respect for authority.
-They’ll pick that hamper clean if I let them, and then fur will fly.”
+They’ll pick that hamper clean if I let them, and then fur will fly."

-“Well, let ‘em, then!
+"Well, let ‘em, then!
 Let’s go eat.
 We’ve got plenty of food these days, an’ I brought my own food too—well, no, my aide did.
-‘Cuz I pretty seriously doubt ‘ya brought enough ‘fer me.”
+‘Cuz I pretty seriously doubt ‘ya brought enough ‘fer me."

-“Aide--?”
+"Aide--?"

 And there he was, a handsome and dapper silverfur appeared as if out of nowhere.
 He *didn’t* have a smug expression, but somehow the lack of it rather strangely indicated its presence.

-“Mealset number eight of the day, My Father.
-And Mother, the cubs are *definitely* about to raid the hamper I’m afraid.”
+"Mealset number eight of the day, My Father.
+And Mother, the cubs are *definitely* about to raid the hamper I’m afraid."

 Daar flicked an amused ear and backed off.
-“Guess y’better feed ‘em,” he declared, then lowered his voice for only her to hear.
-“An’ we’ll finish this later, you an’ me.”
+"Guess y’better feed ‘em," he declared, then lowered his voice for only her to hear.
+"An’ we’ll finish this later, you an’ me."

-*“After* you’ve brushed up on your bad poetry,” Shoua agreed, and trotted smartly back toward the memorial hall feeling like she was floating a few inches off the ground.
+*"After* you’ve brushed up on your bad poetry," Shoua agreed, and trotted smartly back toward the memorial hall feeling like she was floating a few inches off the ground.
 She did allow herself to turn around after a bit and watch him depart.
 She didn’t see much more than those hulkingly huge rear haunches of his swelling hypnotically with every step…but being honest, that was *hardly* a bad view to have.
 Even at a simple retreating four-paw trot, his body somehow moved like a feather-light ripple shimmering across a pond.

 That was *definitely* worth the smug pant-grin he shot her when he presented his flank and flexed outrageously for her one last time.
 Shoua rolled her eyes and giggled.
 He was *silly!* And demanding, too.
 In all the best ways.
 She really hadn’t planned on a mating contract so soon after her last, but Daar was like winning the lottery after all…and he was just…so very…